Community-acquired pneumonia: Prognosis

 The CAP outpatient mortality rate is less than one percent, with fever typically responding within the first two days of therapy, and other symptoms abating in the first week.
 However, X-rays may remain abnormal for at least a month.
 Hospitalized patients have an average mortality rate of 12 percent, with the rate rising to 40 percent for patients with bloodstream infections or those who require intensive care.
 Factors increasing mortality are identical to those indicating hospitalization.

 When CAP does not respond to treatment, this may indicate a previously unknown health problem, a treatment complication, inappropriate antibiotics for the causative organism, a previously unsuspected microorganism (such as tuberculosis) or a condition mimicking CAP (such as granuloma with polyangiitis).
 Additional tests include X-ray computed tomography, bronchoscopy or lung biopsy.

 Epidemiology

 CAP is common worldwide, and is a major cause of death in all age groups.
 In children, most deaths (over two million a year) occur in the newborn period.
 According to a World Health Organization estimate, one in three newborn deaths result from pneumonia.
 Mortality decreases with age until late adulthood, with the elderly at risk for CAP and its associated mortality.

 More CAP cases occur during the winter than at other times of the year.
 CAP is more common in males than females, and more common in black people than Caucasians.
 Patients with underlying illnesses (such as Alzheimer's disease, cystic fibrosis, COPD, tobacco smoking, alcoholism or immune-system problems) have an increased risk of developing pneumonia.

+The strongest risk factor for CAP is older age (over 65).
+Other risk factors include smoking (conferring a 1.57X increased risk of CAP)(impaired mucociliary clearance due to tobacco smoke exposure is thought to be a main driving mechanism), underlying pulmonary disease (1.99X increased risk of CAP), asthma (1.71X), poor oral health (2.78X), poor nutritional status (6.14X), functional impairment (2.13X) and using immunosuppressive drugs (3.10X).